act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Failed Example 4

-This image resource referenced by the `img` element contains text that provides redundant information, but it still is information, therefore it is not [purely decorative][].
+This image resource referenced by the `img` element contains text that provides redundant information, but it still is information, therefore it is not [decorative](#0va7u6:decorative).

 ```html
 <img src="/test-assets/0va7u6/welcome.png" alt="" />